Cross-chain governance

 yarn hardhat compile

-Deploy L2 counter contract
+Deploy L2 Counter Contract

-with the address of the Governance contract we just deployed, and<WALLET-PRIVATE-KEY>
+1. Copy/paste the following code into L2-counter/deploy/deploy.ts, replacing <GOVERNANCE-ADDRESS> with the address of the Governance contract we just deployed, and <WALLET-PRIVATE-KEY> with your private key:

-import { utils, Wallet } from "zksync-web3";
+import { utils, Wallet } from "zksync-ethers";

 import { HardhatRuntimeEnvironment } from "hardhat/types";